rust-lang/rust/doc/tutorial.md

 If an explicit discriminator is not specified for a variant, the value defaults to the value of the previous variant plus one.
 If the first variant does not have a discriminator, it defaults to 0.
-For example, the value of `North` is 0, `East` is 1, etc.
+For example, the value of `North` is 0, `East` is 1, `South` is 2, and `West` is 3.

-When an enum is C-like the `as` cast operator can be used to get the discriminator's value.
+When an enum is C-like, you can apply the `as` cast operator to convert it to its discriminator value as an int.

 <a name="single_variant_enum"></a>

-There is a special case for enums with a single variant.
-These are used to define new types in such a way that the new name is not just a synonym for an existing type, but its own distinct type.
+There is a special case for enums with a single variant, which are sometimes called "newtype-style enums" (after Haskell's "newtype" feature).
+These are used to define new types in such a way that the new name is not just a synonym for an existing type, but its own distinct type: `type` creates a structural synonym, while this form of `enum` creates a nominal synonym.
 If you say:

 ~~~~
 enum GizmoId = int;